 Third, reward items must be at least at a prototype stage, with images available.
 Five years ago this was not the case, though this factor has been introduced to prevent fraudulent projects raising money to invest in taking ideas through stages of “product development.”

 Another key point Khierstyn shared is the multiple roles that rewards crowdfunding can fulfil.
 A successful round of rewards crowdfunding can validate a new product; educate the makers through prompting market feedback; take a product cross-border to a global audience; and it’s good marketing.
-A successful crowdfunding project will feature well in search results for months after it closes, leading people to the product owner’s own website.
+A successful crowdfunding project in Norrth America will feature well in search results for months after it closes, leading people to the product owner’s own website.

 Republic uses four important criteria to evaluate startups on behalf of their community of half a million investors: “The 4 Ts.”

 A startup funder has to have prior career and industry experience that adds up to a set of skills and expertise that can give investors confidence.
 But few investors will back a one-man (or woman)-band, and want to see a credible management team already in place, a team that has bought in to the founder’s vision of the startup business and have the ability to make a solid contribution.

 Evidence of traction includes a passionate and engaged user base.
 Perhaps this has been achieved by an earlier round of rewards crowdfunding in North America?

 Is the startup’s product range superior to competitors?
 Or maybe their technology to make their products is superior, delivering a cost advantage.
 Are they following the sector’s traditional business model, or have they developed breakthrough innovations to shake up the established incumbents?

 The terms a startup offers investors can vary, based on different methods of estimating a company valuation and with different classes of preference or voting shares, for example.
 It could make it harder to reach a financial target if crowdfunding backers receive poorer terms than other investors.

 Here is a summary of the time scale Republic advises clients to work to.